Samuel Slaughter

 Samuel Clarence Slaughter (1848 – May 23, 1910) was a New York banker and then a pioneer, real estate investor, and politician in Tacoma, Washington.
 Slaughter started his career in New York working for the banking firm Norton, Slaughter & Company for more than fifteen years.
 He came to Tacoma in 1883 and entered real estate.
 After over twenty years in the field, Slaughter was highly esteemed in Washington state real estate circles.
 He worked at Moore & Slaughter, and later was the chief partner at S. C. Slaughter & Company.
 He was known as a figure who contributed to city development and commercial growth.

 Politically, Slaughter was a Democrat, and a member of the Democratic Club of Pierce County.
 He ran for the position of Tacoma City Controller several times and was elected in 1892, being the only Democratic candidate to succeed in that year's election cycle.
 He worked as City Controller for two years.

 Early life, family and education

 Slaughter was born in 1848 in Culpeper County, Virginia, where he grew up and was educated.
-Slaughter's father was Dr. Phillip C. Slaughter, a Confederate Army surgeon during the American Civil War and a chief surgeon at Camp Lee.
+Slaughter's father was Dr. Philip C. Slaughter, a Confederate Army surgeon during the American Civil War and a chief surgeon at Camp Lee.
 His ancestors came from Wales to settle in America in 1620.
 Slaughter's mother was Mary Slaughter (McDonald), whose ancestors came to America from Scotland.